boazsegev/facil.io/README.md

 This means, in general that means that:

-- Version numbers look like this: MAJOR.MINOR.PATCH(.BETA##). i.e.: 1.0.0 => (patch) => 1.0.1 => (ABI breaking changes / significant updates) => 1.1.0 => (API breaking changes) => 2.0.0.
+- Version numbers look like this: MAJOR.MINOR.PATCH(.BETA##). i.e.: 1.0.0 => (patch) => 1.0.1 => (significant updates, may brake ABI) => 1.1.0 => (API breaking changes) => 2.0.0.

-- API / ABI shouldn't break between patch releases, API shouldn't break between minor releases (ABI might) and major releases might introduce breaking changes.
+- API / ABI shouldn't break between PATCH releases, API shouldn't break between MINOR releases (ABI might, but shouldn't) and MAJOR releases will introduce breaking changes.

+- Note that PATCH releases should always be adopted (the contain bug fixes).

-- Note that minor releases might mark a behavioral change or a significant enough feature upgrade that might require a review before adoption.
+- Note that MINOR releases might mark a behavioral change or a significant enough feature upgrade that might require a review before adoption.

-- Note that major releases might require significant code changes when porting an application from a previous version.
+- Note that MAJOR releases might require significant code changes when porting an application from a previous version.
 Even functions with the same name might result in significantly different behavior.

-- During development (major version 0), API is always considered unstable, so breaking API/ABI changes will result in a minor version update. i.e., 0.7.2 => (API breaking changes) => 0.8.0.
+- During development (major version 0), API/ABI is always considered unstable, so breaking API/ABI changes will result in a MINOR version update. i.e., 0.7.2 => (API breaking changes) => 0.8.0.

 - Beta versions will have a ".beta##" at the end of their version string. i.e., 0.8.0.beta1.
 Beta versions should be considered experimental.